Chris Langham: Early breakthrough and career

-Langham went on to appear on Smith and Jones's own programme, Alas Smith and Jones, playing an ineffectual panel-show host.
-This character apparently inspired John Morton to create the character of Roy Mallard, who was later to feature in his show People Like Us; Mallard was played both on radio and (offscreen) on television by Langham.
+Langham went on to appear on Smith and Jones's own programme, Alas Smith and Jones, playing an ineffectual host in a spoof of the then well known live TV discussion programme After Dark.
+This character apparently inspired John Morton to create the character of Roy Mallard, who was later to feature in his show People Like Us; Mallard was played both on radio and (off-screen) on television by Langham.
 Langham also played a fly-on-the-wall documentary interviewer very similar to Roy Mallard in Happy Families in 1985.

-Also in 1979, Langham played Arthur Dent in the first professional stage version of The Hitchhiker's Guide to the Galaxy, directed by Ken Campbell.
+Also in 1979, Langham played Arthur Dent in the first professional stage version of The Hitchhiker's Guide to the Galaxy, directed by Ken Campbell and staged at the Institute of Contemporary Arts.
 He later returned to Hitchhiker's, appearing as Prak in Above The Title Productions' Tertiary Phase radio series in 2004.

+Langham appeared in the 1979 film, Monty Python's Life of Brian, as one of the Roman soldiers unable to keep a straight face in the 'Biggus Dickus' scene.
+He appears in the cast list as "Alfonso, Giggling Guard".

-Langham narrated the 1984 radio series The History of Rock with Chris Langham, in which Langham gave a comedic and somewhat fictitious account of the history of rock music.
+He narrated the 1984 radio series The History of Rock with Chris Langham, in which Langham gave a comedic and somewhat fictitious account of the history of rock music.
 On 14 November 1985, Langham appeared as the narrator/reporter in "Roxanne", episode five of the BBC situation comedy Happy Families, written by Ben Elton.
 In 1992, he appeared in the film Carry On Columbus.

 In addition to several one-man shows, Langham's stage credits includes Les Misérables, in which he played Thénardier in 1996; Crazy for You, for which he received an Olivier nomination; The Way of the World, The Nerd and The Pirates of Penzance.
-He created the comic role of the Assassin in Blondel (co-starring Paul Nicholas; by Tim Rice and Stephen Oliver), and appears on the original cast album.
+He created the comic role of the assassin in Blondel (co-starring Paul Nicholas; by Tim Rice and Stephen Oliver), and appears on the original cast album.